The Apparition (2012 film): Critical response

 The Apparition was criticized for its lack of originality, overuse of jump scares, poor acting and screenplay, and bad plot.
 It has an overall approval rating of 3% on Rotten Tomatoes, based on 62 reviews, with an average rating of 2.33/10.
 The consensus says, "The Apparition fails to offer anything original, isn't particularly scary, and offers so little in the way of dramatic momentum that it's more likely to put you to sleep than thrill you."
 On Metacritic, the film holds a score of 18 out of 100, indicating "Overwhelming dislike".
 Much of the film's criticisms referred to a lack of originality, and similarities to other horror films, including Ju-on: The Grudge, Ring, Paranormal Activity, and Pulse.
 Brian Orndof from Blu-ray.com said, "The trailer for The Apparition contained more story than the picture it was promoting.
 In fact, I think the trailer for The Apparition is actually more of a movie than The Apparition."
 Mark Dujsik agreed, saying, "It's so terrible that there might actually be more tension in the numbing first act of monotonous chores than there is in anything that follows."
 IndieWire called the film a "hauntingly inept chiller", feeling that the film "makes no attempts to transcend or even enliven its genre".
 RedEye Chicago called the film "hilariously non-scary".

 Box office

 The Apparition was a box office bomb.
 The film opened at number 12 in its opening weekend at the box office, with a gross of $2.84 million.
 According to Box Office Mojo, "With the unusually-low theater count and a practically non-existent marketing effort, it's clear Warner Bros. was trying to bury this movie, and they appear to have succeeded."
 It grossed $4.9 million domestically and $6.4 million worldwide.

-Accolades

-The film was nominated for Worst Film at the 2013 Fangoria Chainsaw Awards.